Tap to Donate (Contactless donations)

 Transaction fees

-Stripe automatically deducts a card processing fee from each tap donation processed, whether the payment is approved or declined.
-The giver's donation amount is added to the Giving module, but the net-of-fees amount is paid out to the designated bank account set in your Stripe account settings.
+Stripe deducts a card processing fee from each tap donation processed, whether the payment is approved or declined.
+The donation amount is automatically added to the Giving module, and the net-of-fees amount is paid out to a designated bank account set in your Stripe account settings.
 See the related support article for further information about Integrating with Stripe for online card payments.

 App user permissions

-Any user with Tap to Donate "Use" permission, as indicated below, can log in and use the app; no access to other modules, including the Giving module, is required.
-For further information, see the related article on Adding and managing users.
+Tap to Donate "Use" permissions, as indicated below, are required to authenticate and use the app, but no wider module access, including the Giving module, is required to use it.
+See the related article for further information on Adding and managing users.

 The device's default security measures are used to secure access to the app, typically a screen unlock passcode or biometrics.
 Once unlocked, the device can be used for Tap to Donate.
-An optional app PIN can be set to restrict access to the app settings, enabling you to lock the device to a preferred fund and prevent fund switching on the device.
-The app is designed for use by authorised users on your church or charity's devices and is not suitable for installation on a giver's device, i.e. it's not a personal giving app.
+An optional app PIN can be set to restrict access to the app settings.
+The app is designed for use on church or charity devices and is not intended for installation and use on a giver's device, i.e. it's not a personal giving app.

 Supported devices and minimum requirements